Citybop has the coolest things to do in Monterey

-Monterey's famous Cannery Row was immortalized by author John Steinbeck.
-It's a half mile commercial street on the waterfront, stretching from San Carlos Beach Park to the Monterey Bay Aquarium.
-Enjoy restaurants and shops at Steinbeck Plaza on the shores of the gorgeous McAbee Beach.
-Search for locations fictionalized in John Steinbeck's Cannery Row novel like La Ida Cafe and Pacific Biological Laboratories.
+Monterey's famous Cannery Row was immortalized by author John Steinbeck, and is a half mile commercial street on the waterfront, stretching from San Carlos Beach Park to the Monterey Bay Aquarium.
+Enjoy restaurants and shops at Steinbeck Plaza on the shores of the gorgeous McAbee Beach, and search for locations fictionalized in John Steinbeck's Cannery Row novel like La Ida Cafe and Pacific Biological Laboratories.
 Cannery Row is on everyones list of things to do in Monterey.

 Monterey Bay Coastal Trail

-Hike or walk the spectacular Monterey Bay Coastal Trail.
-The trail follows the old Southern Pacific Railroad Line that used to serve the Monterey canneries.
-The most scenic section is the 2-mile stretch between Lovers Point Beach in Pacific Grove, and the Fishermans Wharf in Monterey.
+Hike or walk the spectacular Monterey Bay Coastal Trail that follows the old Southern Pacific Railroad Line that used to serve the Monterey canneries.
+The most scenic section is the 2-mile stretch between Lovers Point Beach and the Fishermans Wharf.

 17 mile drive